infiniflow/infinity/docs/references/http_api_reference.md

 }
 ```

-## Show Index
+## Show index

-Show a index detailed information from a table.
+Show detailed information of a specified index.

 #### Request